Teshager21/micro-reddit/README.md

 1. Make sure you have ruby and rails installed
      Type `ruby --version` and `rails --version` see if you get the version number.
      If you don't have ruby installed use [this](https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm) link to know how to install it.
-2. Type `install bundle` and press enter to install dependencies 3.Run `rails db:migrate` to create your database schema
+2. Navigate to the folder and type `install bundle` on the terminal then press enter to install dependencies
+3. Run `rails db:migrate` to create your database schema
 4. Type `rails c` to open the console and experiment with models
 5. Press `ctrl d` to leave the console